Description and complexity of Non-markovian open quantum dynamics: Overview of results

 where $\hat{\rho}$ is the fourier transform of $\rho$ and $\hat{\mu}$ is the fourier transform of $\mu$ \footnote{For a tempered distribution $\mu \in \mathcal{S}'(\mathbb{R})$, the fourier transform $\hat{\mu}$ (if it exists as a function from $\mathbb{R}$ to $\mathbb{C}$) is defined by demanding that

 for all smooth compact functions $f \in \textnormal{C}_c^\infty(\mathbb{R})$. }. \end{definition} We note that since $\rho$ is smooth and compact, its fourier transform $\hat{\rho}$ falls off faster than any polynomial in $\omega$ as $\omega \to \infty$ and thus $v_\varepsilon$ is indeed a square integrable function.
-Equivalently, this regularization step can be considered as approximating the radon transform $\mu$ with another radon transform $\mu_\varepsilon$ whose action on a continuous compact function $f$ is given by
+Equivalently, this regularization step can be considered as approximating the kernel $\mu$ with another radon measure $\mu_\varepsilon$ whose action on a continuous compact function $f$ is given by

 where $\rho_\varepsilon(x) = \varepsilon^{-1}\rho(\varepsilon^{-1}x)$ and $\star$ denotes a convolution operation.
 It can be seen that as $\varepsilon \to 0$, $f \star \rho_\varepsilon \star \rho_\varepsilon $ becomes an increasingly better approximation to $f$, and thus $\mu_\varepsilon$ becomes an increasingly better approximation of $\mu$.